In this guide

 Basic cloud storage is about accessibility.
 Advanced cloud storage adds collaboration and admin controls.
 A VDR adds a layer specifically for high-stakes document transactions where visibility, security, and accountability are non-negotiable.

 Ellty is built for exactly the gap between "too basic" (Dropbox) and "too complex and expensive" (enterprise VDRs).
-It's a confidential document sharing, pitch deck analytics, and virtual data room platform built with startup workflows in mind.
+It's a confidential document sharing, pitch deck analytics, and virtual data room platform built with all workflows in mind.

-Here's what Ellty actually offers - no overselling:
+Here's what Ellty actually offers, no overselling:

 See which pages of your pitch deck held their attention and which ones they skipped.
 Useful signal when you're iterating the deck or preparing for a follow-up call.